Mamtilda/Carlton-Projects/README.md

 Welcome to the Carlton Projects website repository!
 This repository contains the source code for the website developed for the Carlton Projects company, showcasing their joinery services and projects.

+**NOTE: This website was developed as part of my college assignment for my undergrad degree (BSc Computer Networking, 2015-2019)**

 ## Table of Contents

 - [Introduction](#introduction)